 For answers to Frequently Asked Questions about admission to the NCSS program, check out the FAQ page.

 The NCSS program takes place in the spring semester and is open to any student who has completed at least one year of a degree program in a seminary accredited by the ATS, and is recommended by their home seminary.

 Participating students from other seminaries agree to return to their own institutions at the conclusion of the semester.
 Students from Participating Institutions are charged for tuition at their home institution's regular tuition rate and pay these charges through their home seminary.
 Other NCSS students pay tuition directly to Wesley Seminary at Wesley's regular tuition rate.

 Students pay Wesley directly for housing and meals.
 Students bear their own costs for books, transportation, and miscellaneous expenses.

-DC offers great opportunities to experience everything from the arts to urban ministry to outdoor recreation to political engagement.
+Washington, D.C. offers great opportunities to experience everything from the arts to urban ministry to outdoor recreation to political engagement.
 Spend an evening taking in a free show at the Kennedy Center, or go kayaking on the Potomac on a Saturday afternoon.
 Engage with communities of faith in dynamic worship and in community organizing rallies.
 Volunteer your time at a homeless shelter, learn from local and international social justice advocates, and participate in policy briefings on Capitol Hill.
-Washington, DC offers endless opportunities to learn, grow, and be engaged in your community, your country, and your world.
+Washington, D.C. offers endless opportunities to learn, grow, and be engaged in your community, your country and your world.

 For further information, students should contact the National Capital Semester faculty liaison at their own seminary.
 Students from nonparticipating seminaries should write directly to NCSS at Wesley Seminary.